nrnrnr/plfa/part1/Permutations.lagda.md

 A sorting algorithm is correct only if its output is a permutation of its input.
 This page presents multiple ways to formalize permutations.
+The formalizations are presented in the order in which I explored
+them:

+  - A representation based on Huet's zipper

+  - A representation based on a separate insertion judgment, inspired by Andras Kovacs

+  - The reflexive, transitive closure of single swaps of adjacent elements

+  - The representation in the standard library, which is a better representation of the reflexive, transitive closure of single swaps

+All the formalizations are equivalent, but the library representation is likely the best.
+The end of the document includes some useful lemmas involving permutations of lists formed with `++`.

 ## Imports